A

 petticotte

 phrygian cap 9th to end of 12th century.
-Common pointed cap with
+Late costuming

 placcate see plackard

-plackard 14th century womens front panel or stomacher portion of
+plackard 14th century womens front panel portion of a

 placart see plackard